Wind power industry: Wind power companies

 Wind turbine manufacturers design, test, manufacture, and assist with the operation and maintenance of wind turbines.
 Important choices facing them include turbine design (generator type, gearbox vs. gear-less, materials) and how much control to maintain over component supplies (internal vs. external).
 They must be concerned with maintaining their extensive fleets of operating turbines while at the same time developing newer and ever-larger models.
-The largest wind turbine manufacturers are based in Denmark, Germany, Spain, India, and USA.
+The largest wind turbine manufacturers are based in Denmark, Germany, Spain, India, and the US.

 Wind farm developers develop and sometimes own and operate wind farms.
 This involves purchasing or leasing land, installing meteorological equipment to quantify the wind resource, and securing transmission, power sales, turbine supply, construction, and financing agreements.
 Some small wind farm developers, lacking the "muscle" and financing necessary to secure major turbine supply contracts, will develop a project in order to "flip" it and sell to larger developers such as wind power managing owners.

 Wind farm construction companies construct and sometimes assist with the operation and maintenance of wind farms.